ci-companeros/lazydog/README.md

 > - Ensure usability and interactivity (interaction design).
 >
 > *Output*: Detailed wireframes, mockups, and a more refined UI design with placement of specific elements.

+The wireframes and initial design focus on a clean, intuitive user interface.
+Resources are organized into searchable categories, and the navigation is designed to guide users through the submission, browsing, and interaction process effortlessly.

 <details>
   <summary><strong>Initial Design Plan</strong></summary>